techidaily/site-games-able/source/_posts/curtailing-xbox-game-bars-intrusive-activities-in-windows-11.md

 6. Select**Never** in the dropdown menu under**Let this app run in the background** .
 ![change the background app permissions for the xbox game bar app in the settings app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/change-the-background-app-permissions-for-the-xbox-game-bar-app-in-the-settings-app.jpg)

- Like disabling the Xbox Game Bar, you can tweak a few settings to[improve your gaming performance on Windows 10](https://www.makeuseof.com/tag/optimize-windows-10-gaming/) and[Windows 11](https://www.makeuseof.com/improve-gaming-experience-windows-11/) .
+ Like disabling the Xbox Game Bar, you can tweak a few settings to [improve your gaming performance on Windows 10](https://www.makeuseof.com/tag/optimize-windows-10-gaming/) and [Windows 11](https://www.makeuseof.com/improve-gaming-experience-windows-11/) .

 ## Don't Let the Xbox Game Bar Drain Your System Resources